vbonnet/comp-520-peephole-compiler/grammar/README.md

 has (ex: `istore x`) just rewrite that rule exactly in the statements.
 That'll create a new instruction with the same argument.

-There are a few types of intructions:
+There are a few types of instructions:

 `_jasmin_instr_  _argument_?`
   * Pure and simply jasmin instruction with a possible argument